Rammerhead/ramzet/README.md

 5. `zetplace`: Takes an isosec and converts it into a markdown link.
 Works only in zettelkasten.
 Errors out if the argument is not an isosec.

 6. `zetback`: Takes an isosec and returns entries which link to the given isosec.
-Can be made interactive using fzf.

-7. `ztg`: Zet Tag Generate will use ctags to index tags for easier navigation - WIP
+7. `zetag`: Zet Tag Generate will use ctags to index tags for easier navigation - WIP

+## Helper Commands

+1. `zetloc` - Locates a given isosec and returns absolute path of the entry

 ## Useful optional dependencies